-- have personal and professional integrity; - act in a thorough and inquisitive manner; - · are objective: - have practical wisdom and mature judgment; - have demonstrated the kind of ability and judgment to work effectively with other members of the Board to serve the long-term interests of the Stockholders: - have a general understanding of management, marketing, accounting, finance and other elements relevant to Euronet's success in today's business environment; - · have financial and business acumen, relevant experience, and the ability to represent and act on behalf of all Stockholders; - are willing to devote sufficient time to carrying out their duties and responsibilities effectively, including advance review of meeting materials; - are committed to serve on the Board and its committees for an extended period of time.
+- have personal and professional integrity; - act in a thorough and inquisitive manner; - are objective; - have practical wisdom and mature judgment; - have demonstrated the kind of ability and judgment to work effectively with other members of the Board to serve the long-term interests of the Stockholders; - have a general understanding of management, marketing, accounting, finance and other elements relevant to Euronet's success in today's business environment; - have financial and business acumen, relevant experience, and the ability to represent and act on behalf of all Stockholders; - are willing to devote sufficient time to carrying out their duties and responsibilities effectively, including advance review of meeting materials; and - are committed to serve on the Board and its committees for an extended period of time.

-In addition, we do not permit any new Directors nominated by the Board (a) who serve as a member of Euronet's Audit Committee to serve on the audit committee of more than two other boards of public companies, (b) who serve as chief executive officers or in equivalent positions of other public companies to serve on more than two boards of public companies in addition to the Board, and (c) generally to serve on more than four other boards of public companies in addition to the Board.
-These policies were adopted in November 2003 and the Board determined that they will not be applied to incumbent Directors, unless the Board considers that failure to comply is impairing the quality of a Director's service on the Board.
+In addition, we do not permit any new Directors nominated by the Board (a) who serve as a member of Euronet's Audit Committee to serve on the audit committee of more than two other boards of public companies, (b) who serve as chief executive officers or in equivalent positions of other public companies to serve on more than two boards of public companies in addition to the Board, and (c) generally to serve on more than four other boards of public companies in addition to the Board and the Board determined that they will not be applied to incumbent Directors, unless the Board considers that failure to comply is impairing the quality of a Director's service on the Board.

 The Board values the contributions of a Director whose years of service has given him or her insight into Euronet and its operations and believes term limits are not necessary.
-Although the Company's Corporate Governance Guidelines previously contained an age limitation, the Board eliminated that limitation at its February 2014 Board meeting.